 The e+ Leaf's top speed rises (by ten per cent) to 156km/h, while the 80-120km/h sprint time is cut by 13 per cent.

-Both 3.Zero model come with the same e-Pedal system as the standard model (which allows you to drive and slow to a complete stop without using the brake pedal, assuming you've judged your gap to traffic in front correctly) and the ProPilot automated driving assistant, which helps you stay in your lane, keeps you a safe distance from the car in front, and which can creep in heavy traffic for you.
+Both 3.Zero models come with the same e-Pedal system as the standard Leaf (which allows you to drive and slow to a complete stop without using the brake pedal, assuming you've judged your gap to traffic in front correctly) and the ProPilot automated driving assistant, which helps you stay in your lane, keeps you a safe distance from the car in front and which can creep in heavy traffic for you.
 Nissan seems keen to make the point that this is a 'hands-on, eyes-on' system that requires the driver to pay attention and remain in control at all times.